Coastside Psych

 not just the surface conflicts.
 Very often, couples will have the

-get locked in roles (distancer, pursuer, addict, caretaker, victim,
+they get locked in roles (distancer, pursuer, addict, caretaker,

-perpetrator, etc….) and they don't know how to get out of this
+victim, perpetrator, etc….) and they don't know how to get out

-pattern.
-They can't change the dynamic until they address the
+of this pattern.
+They can't change the dynamic until they

-underlying issues.
-Once that is done, change happens naturally.
+address the underlying issues.
+Once that is done, change

 GROUP WORK